rootkovska/rootkovska.github.io/keys.md

 I start to use GPG back in 1996 and I quit in 2000, started and quit again a few more times in the past 20 years.
-I quit every time I figure out that my systems might be compromised.
+I quit every time I figure out that my systems might be compromised: I had very few peers to use encryption with and too much bothering to keep the feature in place.
 And because cops can seize my hw, courts can mandate to disclose passwords, robbers can rob it, and my government is not supportive to create an universal security buddy... well: there's no chance for me to use it.